Nikhilkmtnk101/ContactListApp/README.md

-# Medicento Employ CRM
+# Contact List App

-This project is a django based CRM application providing dashboard for employees and easy management of employees for admins
+This is the Django Rest Framework Project which will provide various endpoints for easy management of Contacts of Person.

 ## Local Apps

-* students
-* colleges
-* links
+* authentication
-* profiles
+* contacts

 ### DB Models

-All models are available in students/models.py file
+Default Django User Model is used for Users and Contact model is defined in contacts/models.py file.

 ### URLS

-Each app has its own url namespace, so concerned urls can be found in app_name/urls.py
+URLs corresponding to each app can be found in app_name/views.py

 ### Views

 Views corresponding to each app can be found in app_name/views.py

+### Documentation

+On home page a Documentation of Apis are created using Swagger UI.
+It will be easy to understand about each each api.

 ### How to setup local project
 Run these commands in your command line